Monster Energy Balls

 • Place the cookie sheet into the refrigerator for 1 hour or until the balls are hardened.

-• Transfer energy balls to a freezer ziploc bag and store in the freezer.
+• Transfer energy balls to an airtight container and store in the fridge or a freezer bag and store in the freezer.

 Nutrition